-Table 5.5 contains the detection limits in Johnson-Cousins V magnitudes for unreddened O5 V, A0 V, and G2 V stars, generated using the ETC. WFC and HRC values used the parameters CR-SPLIT=2, GAIN=2, and a 0.2 arcsecond circular aperture.
+Table 5.4 contains the detection limits in Johnson-Cousins V magnitudes for unreddened O5V, A0V, and G2V stars, generated using the ETC. WFC and HRC values used the parameters # Frames=2, GAIN=2, and a 0.2 arcsecond circular aperture.
 For the SBC, a 0.5 arcsecond circular aperture was used.
 An average sky background was used in these examples.
-However, limiting magnitudes are sensitive to the background levels; for instance, the magnitude of an A0 V in the WFC using the F606W filter changes by $\pm 0.4$ magnitudes at the background extremes.
-Figure 5.8 shows a comparison of the limiting magnitude for point-sources achieved by the different cameras with a signal to noise of 5 in a 10 hour exposure.
+However, limiting magnitudes are sensitive to the background levels; for instance, the magnitude of an A0V in the WFC using the F606W filter changes by ±0.4 magnitudes at the background extremes.
+Figure 5.8 shows a comparison of the limiting magnitude for point sources achieved by the different cameras with a signal to noise of 5 in a 10 hour exposure.
 Figure 5.9 shows a comparison of the time needed for extended sources to attain ABMAG=26.

 Figure 5.7: HST total system throughputs as a function of wavelength.
-The plotted quantities are end-to-end throughputs, including filter transmissions calculated at the pivot wavelength of each broad-band filter.

 Figure 5.8: HST Limiting Magnitude for point sources in 10 hours, as a function of wavelength.
-Point source limiting magnitude achieved with a signal to noise of 5 in a 10 hour long exposure with optimal extraction.
+Point source limiting magnitude achieved with a signal to noise of 5 in a 10 hour-long exposure with optimal extraction.